 A study of major writers of the Continental and English Renaissance: Erasmus, More, Castiglione, Sidney, Spenser, Marlowe, and other sixteenth-century poets and playwrights.
 Emphasis on intellectual and cultural backgrounds to the literature.
-Prerequisites: ENG 2904 or permission of instructor and FYS 1104.
+Prerequisite: ENG 2674, 2474, or 2484 and FYS 1104 or permission of instructor.
 IV; V